Stress is the feeling of being overwhelmed or unable to cope with mental or emotional pressure.

 If you’re stressed, you may experience:

-digestive problems such as constipation, bloating or diarrhoea
+digestive problems such as constipation, bloating or diarrhea

 shallow breathing or hyperventilating